webcrumbs-community/webcrumbs/README.md

 We're excited to see how you'll contribute to shaping the future of Webcrumbs!

+## Become a Developer Advocate for Webcrumbs 🚀

+Excited about React and Webcrumbs?
+We're building an exclusive group of Developer Advocates.
+Your role will be pivotal in connecting Webcrumbs with the community and amplifying our vision.

+Interested?
+Express your passion and join the conversation in our [discussion thread](https://github.com/webcrumbs-community/webcrumbs/discussions/37).

 ## Support Our Growth
 If Webcrumbs aligns with your vision for the future of web development, kindly give us a ⭐️ on GitHub.
 Your support enables: